RahulRajSvt/RahulRajSvt/README.md

 # Hi there.
 I'm Rahul 👋

 I am a Data Consultant with an interest in Analytics, Data & Software Engineering.
 I would love to connect 🙂
-- 👀 I’m interested in Data Analytics, getting the right data and right insights is the biggest advantage one can have, I am curious about how data drives today's world and how can we make data more useful and align with business strategy and Vision.
 - 📫 Reach me on rahul.raj.svt@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I am an avid traveller, love being close to nature, love rain and love animals